 No. After checking the processing times for your green card submission, you might feel that your application could get processed faster if it was sent to a different processing center.
 Unfortunately, you can’t ask USCIS to transfer your case.

 If your sibling green card application is taking longer than the normal processing time, you have two options.
 One is to contact USCIS, and the other is to talk with an immigration lawyer to see if there’s something wrong with your case.
-You can connect with an independent immigration attorney through our Ask an Attorney program for $24/month.

 What Should I Do if My Sibling Green Card Case Gets Transferred to a New Office?